YOUR PRIVACY MATTERS TO US

 We generally store data within the European Economic Area, but if one of our third parties needs to transfer it outside the EEA we will have checked that adequate levels of privacy protection, in line with UK data protection law, are in place e.g. by choosing an organisation in the US which has been certified under the EU-US Privacy Shield Framework.

-We use a third party provider, MailChimp, to send out mailings to supporters and volunteers (e.g monthly Prayer Focus, E3 workers’ termly news, Camps and Missions leaders mailings).
+We use a third party provider, Mailerlite to sen out mailings to supporters and volunteers (e.g Group Leaders, Clergy and Volunteer Teams).
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our mailings.
-MailChimp is based in the US, but has certified its compliance with the EU-US Privacy Shield Framework.
-For more information please see MailChimp’s privacy notice.
+Mailerlite is a globally based Company but has certified its compliance with the EU-US Privacy Shield Framework.
+For more information please see Mailerlite's privacy notice.

 We use Access NI to carry out enhanced checks on volunteers, interns and staff who will be working with children.
 After registering with Access NI via their website you will apply for an Enhanced Check, and will enter your addresses for the last 5 years, your National Insurance number and your driving licence and passport numbers if you have these documents.
 This data will be used to check for any criminal records which may impact on your suitability to work with children.
 Access NI is a government body and therefore complies with the GDPR and expects registered bodies like Summer Madness to hold to strict data protection procedures in how we handle the information they share with us (you can find their privacy notice here).
 Further details of what information may be disclosed about you can be found here.